How Often Should Hockey Skates Be Sharpened? A Complete Guide

 Yes — but it’s rare.

 Over-sharpening removes steel unnecessarily, shortening blade life.
 The key is consistent sharpening, not excessive sharpening.
+A professional sharpening maintains your preferred hollow while preserving steel.

 Why Consistent Sharpening Matters